achow0/enemyTest/README.md

 This enemy will rush the player until it is a certain distance away from the player(I will call this distance r), then start orbiting around the player.
 The circle has radius r to show where the enemy will start orbiting.
 I will be calling the circle "orbit".
 The enemy will start running away if it is too close to the player(within the circle).
 The enemy has 4 "movement phases", which I will be listing below.
 ## Phase 1: Orbit Phase
-When the enemy is really close to the player(within r±0.5 units away from the circle), this phase will be initiated.
-This signifies that the enemy is currently orbitting, so it will continue on the orbit.
-## Phase 2: Going into Orbit Phase
-When the enemy is within a close vicinity to the player(within r±10 units away from the circle), this phase will be initiated.
-This signifies that the enemy is close to the orbit.
-This will cause the enemy to go to the closest point on the orbit.
+When the enemy is close to the player(within r±speed units away from the circle, where speed is referring to the speed of the enemy), this phase will be initiated.
+This signifies that the enemy is currently orbitting or entering into the orbit.
+This will either move the enemy into the orbit, or make the enemy continue on the orbit.
 ## Phase 3: Rush Phase
 When the enemy is farther than r+10 units away from the player(so outside of the circle and not **Phase 1** or **Phase 2**), then this phase will be initiated.
 When in this phase, the enemy will start heading towards the player.
 ## Phase 4: Run Phase